trusona/pizza_server/README.md

   * As a builder, I should be able to create toppings that can be added to a Pizza
   * As a builder, I should be able to list the toppings I can to add to a Pizza
   * As a builder, I should be able to add a topping to a pizza
-  * As a builder, I should be able to see the cost of a pizza change as I add ingredients

 Resources
 =========